WILGROSS/cms-rest-api-dotnet-client/README.md

 delete <propertygroups|contenttypes|displaytemplates> <KEY>
 ```

-Be careful and look through all files in your FolderToProcess before running any upsert command, since these will iterate JSON files in the `PlainJsonFiles__FolderToProcess` structure, use the name of the file as `key` and send a PUT request with the JSON file content as the request body.
+Be careful and look through all files in your FolderToProcess before running any upsert command.
+These will iterate JSON files in the `PlainJsonFiles__FolderToProcess` structure, use the name of the file as `key` and send a PUT request with the JSON file content as the request body.

 The upserts is most likely what you want to run from a pipeline when deploying your head app.
 The `upsert contenttypes` and that part of `upsert all` will show a table as default, add `-j` to get syntax colored JSON output.